telerik/maui-docs/controls/collectionview/overview.md

 * [Empty template]({%slug collectionview-empty-template%})&mdash;When the `ItemsSource` is null or the collection is empty, you can specify a template that provides user feedback.

-* [Commands support]({%slug collectionview-commands%})&mdash;The CollectionView exposes commands that executes when tapping on an item or on a group header.
+* [Commands support]({%slug collectionview-commands%})&mdash;The CollectionView exposes commands that execute when tapping on an item or on a group header.

 ## Next Steps